bluetyson/FASERIP-Slugfest/DnD-battler/README.md

 - to use characters in Simulations may require a bit of editing of the csv or the character parsing routines if many instances that can be handled, the csvs are designed so most of the handcoding is done.

-## SOME OF THE BELOW WILL NOT CURRENTLY BE RELEVANT

 ## Logging